 Notes

 - Medium-sized asparagus spears like the ones shown in the video above are best.
 If all you can get is thin or thick spears, you can use them in this recipe, adjusting the roasting time.
 Very thin spears will need no more than 10 minutes in the oven.
-If using thick ones, check them after the initial 15 minutes and see if their thickest parts are fork-tender.
+If using thick ones, check them after the first 15 minutes and see if their thickest parts are fork-tender.
 If not, keep roasting them for 2-3 more minutes.

 - You should always trim asparagus ends, but if using thick spears, it's especially important to trim them; they tend to be woody and fibrous.

-- The leftovers keep in the fridge in an airtight container, for 3-4 days.
-You can chop them and add them cold to a salad, or gently reheat them in the microwave at 50% power.Â
+- You can keep the leftovers in an airtight container in the fridge for 3-4 days.
+You can chop them and add them cold to a salad or gently reheat them in the microwave at 50% power.

 Nutrition per Serving